adamavenir/sarahavenir.com/content/blog/2021/how-to-build-a-fractal-nourishing-system-of-practice-in-business-in-life.md

 # What’s next

 This series is likely to be a slow one, in keeping with the principle of “slow integration.”
 (Also?
 This took me three and a half weeks to write, so there’s that.)
+If you'd like to be notified when I release the next one, [sign up for my newsletter](https://sarahavenir.com/newsletter).

 There’s a lot in this essay alone, and we haven’t even gotten to the practical, “how do we actually do this” stuff yet—which is what I *actually* want to write about.
 On the one hand, I read so much about how awful things are now and why they’re so terrible.
 On the other, I read a lot of philosophy about the way things should be and *could* be.
 The thing I’d like to see more people writing about is how they’re bridging the gap between the two, however imperfectly.
 That’s my intention with these essays (and for the [book I’m writing](http://peoplefirstgrowth.com)—these essays are helping me explore the next few chapters in more depth).

 So if any of this speaks to you, let me know (you can email me at sarah@andyet.com).
 I’d also love any questions or feedback as I continue writing.
 If there’s anyone who I forgot to include source information for, please tell me.
 And if you have any “Sarah, I really wish you would do \[THIS] with this,” ideas, I’d be grateful if you’d complete that sentence.
 Right now I’m focused on simply finishing the essays, but I’m always thinking of new ways I can share whatever I’ve learned that’s helpful.